nwilson512/techwriting-io-docusaurus/docs/sample-works/api.md

 ### Database

 A Mongoose library handles database access.
 The database itself is hosted by the Mlab cloud storage provider.
-This reduces the complexity of administration, and allows me to query the same database from both development and production versions of my API.
+This reduces the complexity of administration, and allows you to query the same database from both development and production versions of the API.

 ```js
 // open a connection with mongoose DB at mLab.
 This is not a production solution.